 4. Don’t Go Overboard With Deductions

 Although a business may legitimately end up with a loss for the year, be careful that it doesn’t happen too often.
 The IRS considers a business to be engaged in for profit if it shows a profit in three of the past five years.
-If it is not engaged in for profit, then it would be considered a hobby, and expenses could only be deducted up to the amount of income.
+If it is not engaged in for profit, then it would be considered a hobby, and expenses can only be deducted up to the amount of income.
 A hobby “loss” cannot offset other income.
 More information can be found in IRS Publication 535, Business Expenses.

 There is no compelling reason to pay more tax than necessary, so deduct all of your eligible business expenses.
 But be sure to maintain thorough and accurate records of those expenses.
 You do not want to lack appropriate documentation during an audit and end up owing not only back taxes, but penalties and interest as well.